Personal income tax

 Shared accommodation

-If you shared accommodation with another tenant that was not your spouse or common-law partner, each tenant can claim part of the credit but not for the same period in the year.
+If you shared accommodation with another tenant that was not your spouse or common-law partner, each tenant can claim part of the credit, but not for the same period in the year.
 The total amount of the credit that can be claimed on all returns filed for the year cannot be more than the maximum credit that could be claimed on a single return.

 You and your spouse or common-law partner were living apart at the end of the year for medical reasons

-If you and your spouse or common-law partner occupied separate residences for part or all of the year, both you and your spouse or common-law partner can claim separate renters tax credits.
+If you and your spouse or common-law partner occupied separate residences for part or all of the year, both you and your spouse or common-law partner can each claim renters affordability tax credits.
 One spouse or common-law partner claims a credit for the common residence for the year.
 The other spouse or common-law partner claims a credit for the other residence for the time you were living apart.

 When you calculate your family income (lines 1 to 6 of Form MB479), do not complete lines 1 to 5 in column 2.
 Enter your spouse's or common-law partner's address on line 60890.

-Your spouse or common-law partner died in 2023
+Your spouse or common-law partner died in 2025

 Only you, the surviving spouse or common-law partner, can claim this credit for both of you, unless you were separated for medical reasons.